mozilla/version-control-tools/hgext/mqext/README.txt

 Commands added:

-  qshow     Display a single patch (similar to 'export') qexport   Write all patches to an output directory, with minor renaming qtouched  See what patches modify which files
+  :qshow: Display a single patch (similar to 'export')
+  :qexport: Write all patches to an output directory, with minor renaming
+  :qtouched: See what patches modify which files

 Commands not related to mq:

-  lineage   Dump out the revision history leading up to a particular revision
+  :lineage: Dump out the revision history leading up to a particular revision

 Autocommit: